geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

 .. image:: images/filtered.png

-Its a little difficult to tell without an overlay but it's apparent that the city of Philadelphia has a ready access to farmers markets but on average lower income.
+Its a little difficult to tell without an overlay but it's apparent that the city of Philadelphia has a ready access to farmers markets but on average is lower income.

 Analyze Route
 ^^^^^^^^^^^^^